-Windows 10 is getting updated every now and done, and keeping a track of all the Windows Updates can be difficult.
-If you are looking for ways to look up the Windows Updates for your Windows 10 or Windows Server 2019 operating system, then here are was yu can do it.
+Windows 11/10 is getting updated every now and done, and keeping a track of all the Windows Updates can be difficult.
+If you are looking for ways to look up the Windows Updates for your Windows 11/10 or Windows Server operating system, then here are ways you can do it.

 Windows 10 Update History